-IP dashboard allows you to group the most relevant data collected for the selected Sensor Interfaces and for the selected IP address, block or group.
-The configuration of IP dashboard does not apply to a particular IP address, block or group, and the changes you make will be visible for other IP dashboards as well.
-The operation of dashboards is described in the "Reports " Dashboards" chapter on page 60.
+Here you can group the most relevant data collected for the selected Sensor Interfaces and for the selected IP address, block or group.
+The configuration of this dashboard does not apply to a particular IP address, block or group, so the changes you make will be visible for other IP dashboards as well.
+The operation of dashboards is described in the "Reports " Dashboards" chapter on page 59.